ineedzpancakes/AudioFiles/README.md

 A desktop application for batch-renaming and organizing audio files using their embedded metadata tags.
 Built with Python and PySide6, and designed for use with the **Snowsky Echo Mini** music player.

 FULL DISCLOSURE: This is all AI slop.
+Not really happy with this so I'll get around to refactoring it myself.

 ---